cyclomancer/SNO/README.md

-# SNO
+# SNODEX
-Funding climate change research and adaptation with Impact Bonding Curves
+Driving engagement and funding of climate change research with Scenario Bonding Curves